Definition Guide Irish law and best practice

 4. Training and personal protective equipment

-Abrasive Wheels Training is essential for all workers who perform work-at-height tasks.
+Abrasive Wheels Training is essential for all workers who perform abrasive wheel tasks.
 Comprehensive Abrasive Wheels Training teaches workers how to recognise hazards, assess risks with the risk assessment for abrasive wheels, and use proper techniques.
 While Abrasive Wheels Training alone cannot eliminate risks, it is a crucial component of any prevention programme.
 Personal protective equipment such as gloves may be appropriate in some situations but should not be relied upon as the primary control measure.

 Abrasive Wheels statistics and impact in Ireland